Top

 Amalgam Endangers Dental Workers

-Due to mercury exposure from amalgam in the workplace, studies have shown that dental workers have elevated systemic mercury levels.
-Few of these dental workers - mostly women of child-bearing age - are given protective garb or air masks to minimize their exposure to mercury; many are not aware of the risks of occupational mercury exposure.
-As a result, dental workers have reported neurological problems. reproductive failures. and birth defects caused by amalgam in the workplace.
+Few of those dental workers — mostly women of childbearing age — are given protective garb or air masks to minimize their mercury exposure, and many are unaware of the occupational risks.
+As a result, dental workers have reported neurological problems, reproductive failures and birth defects caused by amalgam exposure.

 4